mozilla/addons-server/docs/api/topics/authentication.rst

     **Response**

-    :param string error: any error that occurred.
+    :param error: any error that occurred.
+    :type error: string
-    :param string token: a shared secret to be used on later requests.
+    :param token: a shared secret to be used on later requests.
 It should be sent with authorized requests as a query string parameter named ``_user``.
+    :type token: string
-    :param object permissions: :ref:`user permissions <permission-get-label>`.
+    :param permissions: :ref:`user permissions <permission-get-label>`.
+    :type permissions: object
-    :param object settings: user account settings.
+    :param settings: user account settings.
+    :type settings: object

     Example: